3.3 Professionalism, Ethics & Boundaries

 Exam Clues

-An answer that humiliates a resident, retaliates, shares private information, accepts a gift, ignores pain, or hides an error is usually wrong.
-An answer that preserves dignity, reports honestly, asks for help, supports choice, or follows policy is usually stronger.
+The ethics questions follow a reliable pattern.
+An answer that humiliates a resident, retaliates, shares private information, accepts a gift, ignores pain, restrains for convenience, or hides an error is almost always wrong.
+An answer that preserves dignity, protects privacy, reports honestly, asks for help, supports the resident's choice, or follows facility policy is almost always the strongest.
+When two answers both seem caring, choose the one that keeps the resident safe and keeps you inside your role.

 Test Your Knowledge